-Beyond the SAT or the ACT, there are plenty of other options.
 Students intending to apply to selective colleges should go beyond the SAT and the ACT to include AP exams or IB exams in their college admissions timeline.

 - AP Exams: Colleges look for students who take really tough classes, and at most high schools, this means AP classes.
 In order to earn college credit for the classes, students need to earn high AP exam scores.
 While these scores don’t generally play a role in admission, they’re still definitely worth taking.
 After all, why put in the effort of an AP class without getting the college credit for it?

 And then there are the tests that offer some really valuable practice.
 These tests include the PSAT 8/9, the PSAT 10, and the PSAT/NMSQT.
 In addition to valuable practice, the PSAT/NMSQT is the qualifying test for the National Merit Scholarship.
 Only the top 1% of test-takers receive this prestigious award.
 For students who qualify, competition in the National Merit Scholarship program can be a big bonus on a college application.